mattiabonzanni/Subgraph-extraction-with-spatial-neighbors-sampling-SNS-approach-/README.md

 1) A function to generate a global graph and extract the subgraphs (Watts-Strogatz, unweighted and weighted) or two distinct functions to create/analyze a graph and extract subgraphs (distance-dependent model and human data);
 2) An example file;
 3) All the required codes.

+There is also a raw.m structure variable which contains:
+1. Raw data for the binary and weighted Watts-Strogatz models;
+2. Graphs and coordinates for the ditance-dependent model and the human dataset.

 For any information, do not hesitate to contact me at mattia.bonzanni@tufts.edu or mattia.bonzanni@hotmail.it